biginterview/biginterview-docs/source/docs/partners/integration/_03_webhooks.md

 #### Retries

-We will resend webhook notifications every 10 minutes for a total of 6 attempts until both of the following are true:
+We will resend webhook notifications every 10 minutes for a total of 6 attempts over an one hour until both of the following are true:

 * The webhook completes within 30 seconds.
 * The webhook receives a `200` response.